-Some describe it as lunar-like, some say desert, the Native Americans were the first to call it "bad lands," or "mako sica."
+Some describe it as "surreal" or "otherworldly," but the Native Americans were the first to call it "mako sica" or "bad lands."
 We think you’ll come up with your own description for Badlands National Park.

 It would take about one hour to drive the 39-mile loop of South Dakota Highway 240 between the towns of Cactus Flat and Wall without stopping, but almost no one does that.
 Breathtaking rock formations and native grasslands filled with numerous species of plants and animals guarantee you’ll want to pause somewhere along the route to enjoy the view.
 There are 16 designated scenic overlooks that make for outstanding photo opportunities.

 Stretch your legs along one of the many hiking trails and remember to keep your eyes peeled for the black-footed ferret, one of North America’s most endangered animals.
 More commonly seen wildlife includes pronghorn antelope, mule deer, prairie dogs and numerous birds.
 Buffalo can most often be found along the Sage Creek Rim Road, a gravel spur off the western end of the Badlands Loop Road.